google/WebFundamentals/src/content/en/updates/2019/02/feb-wrap-up.md

 If you've built something new using features introduced here or changed something in your codebase based on our articles, be sure to let us know at [@ChromiumDev](https://twitter.com/chromiumdev).

-In March, few of us are off to India hoping to learn more about mobile web experience there ✈️ Looking forward to sharing what we learn there!
+In March, a few of us are off to India hoping to learn more about mobile web experience there ✈️ Looking forward to sharing what we learn there!

 See you next month👋